mttcrsp/fosdem/README.md

 ![Travis status](https://travis-ci.com/mttcrsp/fosdem.svg?token=UP73xm7M7oVQzv1W5R96&branch=master)
 [![MIT license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/wikimedia/wikipedia-ios/develop/LICENSE.txt)

+> The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW

 # Fosdem.app

 [![Available on the App Store](http://cl.ly/WouG/Download_on_the_App_Store_Badge_US-UK_135x40.svg)](https://fosdem.org)

-FOSDEM.app is an open source full featured iOS application that lets you organise your visit to the FOSDEM conference.
+FOSDEM.app is a full featured iOS application that lets you organise your visit to the FOSDEM conference.

 - Check the schedule for each track and search for events
 - Watch videos from this and previous years of the conference